 You can use passwords to provide security for your computer and data.
-There are two kinds of passwords: a user password and an administrator password.
-You do not have to set a password of either type to use your computer.
-However, if you decide to set either one, read the following sections.
+There are two kinds of passwords: a user password and an administrator or supervisor password.
+You do not have to set a password of either kind to use your computer.
+However, if you decide to set either kind, read the following sections.